 1. Shuffle cards and deal out the entire deck between 2 players, face down.

 2. Each player turns over his or her top card and places it in the center of the table.
 The numbers create a fraction, with the smaller card as the numerator and the higher number as the denominator.
 (Aces count as 1) For example, if the cards are 4 and 8 the fraction is 4/8, no matter who has the 4 and who has the 8.

-3. As soon as the cards are revealed, players quickly determine if the fraction can be reduced.
+3. As soon as the cards are revealed, players attempt to quickly determine if the fraction can be reduced.
 For example 4/8 can be reduced to 1/2.

-4. As soon as a player determines if the fraction can be reduced, he slaps the cards and calls out “Reduce it!”
-The first player to correctly slap the cards gets first dibs at solving the fraction reduction.
+4. As soon as a player determines if the fraction can be reduced, he slaps the cards.
+The first player to slap the cards gets first dibs at solving the fraction reduction.
 If he correctly reduces the fraction gets to keep the cards, adding them to the bottom of his pile to be played again later.
 If the player is incorrect, the other player gets to keep the cards.

 5. If the fraction can not be reduced, players continue to add new cards until a they form a new fraction that can be reduced.
 The player who wins that hand gets to keep the top cards as well as the piles that have accumulated.

 6. When one player has collected all the cards, the game is over.